-These days it appears the concept of a single point solution that protects your endpoints and your network is a dead dream.
+These days it appears the concept of a single point solution that protects your endpoints and your network security solutions is a dead dream.
 AV software is being replaced by more complex detection software, while whitelists and IOCs only do a fraction of the work.
 Keeping the bad stuff out at the perimeter has been replaced by the concept of quickly detecting and responding.

 But how do you keep from creating a Rube Goldberg in your enterprise?